 Journalism Course is a study programme of proven excellence.
 It combines creation as well as dissemination of knowledge and imparting of the requisite skills and context with practical applications including in-class assignments.
 The course equips and enables the students for diverse skills and tasks in mass communication and social interactions.

 The course comprises 24 Modules and 4 Workshops.
-The total of 365 Sessions (73 Credits) & 6 sessions non-credit makes a student eligible for the Diploma.
-The Credits for the Workshops are evaluated based on attendance or assignments or both.
+The total of 451 Sessions (89 Credits) makes a student eligible for the Diploma.
+The Credits for the Workshops are evaluated based on attendance and/or assignments.
 In addition, there are sessions for value-added inputs and hands-on learning.